Home Compare EDEN.PA vs FISV

 Edenred vs Fiserv: Which Stock Looks Stronger in 2026?

-Edenred SE holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-Fiserv still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Edenred SE holds the cleaner structural position, with profitability as the main driver and stability adding further support.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (EDEN.PA: STOXX 600, FISV: Russell 1000).
+Peer scores are normalised within each company's primary universe (EDEN.PA: STOXX 600, FISV: S&P 500).

 Trajectory Similarity